updated March 2019

-To see the date and times of meets or to sign your swimmer up to participate in the swim meets please visit the Meets and Events page.
+To see the date and times of meets or to sign your swimmer up to participate in the swim meets, please visit the Meets and Events tab.

 7. Stroke Clinic Information

-We will offer optional stroke clinics.
+Coaches may offer optional stroke clinics.
 The price will be $5.00 per clinic, paid at the pool at the time of the clinic.
-Sign-up sheets are posted on the “Swim Team” Bulletin Board or you can RSVP by going to the Meets and Events page.
-Clinic times will be posted on the bulletin board and on the website.
+Clinic times and details will be posted on the bulletin board and on the website.

 8. Special Events

-We have many special events, such as the Swim Under The Stars and family night at Pirates Cove.
-Please check our website for dates and times.
-The annual Banquet and Sleepover will take place on July 9th after the Championship meet.
+We have many special events, such as the Swimming Under The Stars and family night at Pirates Cove.
+Please check our schedule for dates and times.
+The annual banquet and sleepover will take place on July 13 after the championship meet.

 9. Saturday Swim Meet Expectations

-Check the board to find the events you are swimming in and write the event numbers on your hand.
+Check the program to find the events you are swimming in and write the event numbers on your hand or arm.
 Swimmers are listed alphabetically.
-Bring a sharpie to the meet!
+Bring a marker to the meet!
 Know where your goggles and/or swim cap are at all times so you don’t have to go hunt for them when your race is called.
 Please have all of your belongings clearly marked with your name.
 Listen for your heat to be called and report to the heating area when your event is called.
-If you do not come to the heating area when your event is called you will be pulled from that event.
+If you do not come to the heating area when your event is called, you may be pulled from that event.
 If you have a problem with an event, please let the coaches know immediately!